 Cleveland Chamber Orchestra was founded by Tim Jackson in 1981 giving its first public performance in 1982.
-Now based at Stokesley Methodist Church, the orchestra celebrated 35 years of existence in 2017.
+Now based at Stokesley Methodist Church, the orchestra celebrated its 35th birthday in 2017.
 In that time the orchestra has given at least 115 performances in a wide variety of local/regional venues as well as two foreign tours, to Greece in 1993 and Austria in 1997.

-The orchestra attracts some of the best musicians from around the North East from as far as Newcastle, York & Hull and enjoys a reputation as one of the best non-professional ensembles in the North-East.
+The orchestra attracts some of the best musicians from as far as Newcastle, York & Hull and is seen as one of the finest non-professional ensembles in the region.

 Membership of the CCO is by invitation.